Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Complexity of program verification

-At this time, we refrain from providing any asymptotic expressions for the complexity of measuring additive types as we only consider very restricted cases of measure single and 2-qubit systems.
-These are performed in an ad-hoc way by manipulating the underlying matrix corresponding to the given types.
+At this time, we refrain from providing any asymptotic expressions for the complexity of measuring additive predicates as we only consider very restricted cases of measuring single and 2-qubit systems.
+These are performed in an ad-hoc way by manipulating the underlying matrix corresponding to the given predicates.
 Hence, even generalizing the current process may not provide any non-trivial insights into asymptotic complexities beyond taking $O(2^n)$ time for an $n$-qubit system.